Accenture/openathon-2019-angular/lab-02/README.md

 * **Components** directives with a template.
 * **Structural** directives change the DOM layout by adding and removing DOM elements.
-* **Attribute** directives change the appearance or behavior of an element, component, or another directive.
+* **Attribute** directives change the appearance or behaviour of an element, component, or another directive.

 ## Structural Directives